fcavani/slog/README.md

 You can see bellow a simple comparison of some loggers.
 First is the baseline logger, the go logger, with is simple but fast.
-The others loggers with more functionalities have a slower performance, as expected, but slog without debug information (Di) have a good set of features with a performance better than Logrus.
+The others loggers with more functionalities have slower performance, as expected, but slog without debug information (Di) have a good set of features with a performance better than Logrus.